Ramsey shines in relief to help Indiana beat Maryland 34-28

 A 9-yard touchdown run by Scott put Indiana ahead 31-21 in the third quarter, but Maryland answered with a 1-yard TD run by Leake following a 52-yard completion from Tyrrell Pigrome to Tyler Mabry.

-“I thought the line protected well on that play,” Pigrome said.
-“It was me.
-I just overthrew the ball a little bit.”

-Penix and Ramsey combined for 280 yards passing in the first half, and each threw a touchdown.
+Penix and Ramsey combined for 280 yards passing in the first half, and each threw a touchdown to help Indiana take a 24-21 lead at the break.

-The Hoosiers got their first score on a 28-yard pass from Penix to Donavan Hale and went up 14-7 when Scott ran in from the 3.
+The Hoosiers got their first touchdown on a 28-yard pass from Penix to Donavan Hale and went up 14-7 when Scott ran in from the 3.

 Indiana was poised to add to the advantage when Antoine Brooks Jr. picked off a deflected pass in the end zone.
 Leake then peeled off a 60-yard touchdown run.